concreted/dqiv-nds-en-script-patcher/README.md

 - dslazy (https://www.romhacking.net/utilities/793/)

 Files:
-- Nintendo DS JA DQIV ROM
+- Nintendo DS Japan DQIV ROM
 - From Nintendo DS US DQIV ROM: English `.mpt`. files located in `data/data/MESS/en` (153 files total)
     - Load the NDS US ROM in dslazy and unpack it.
 The unpacked files are in the `NDS_UNPACK` directory where your dslazy executable is.
+    - An alternative is to use the same files from the Japan ROM.
+The US ROM contains updated script files that fixes some formatting issues (menu options are better named) and is preferred, but the Japan ROM files should work fine.
 - From Android DQIV OBB: English Party Chat `.mpt` files - `b0500000.mpt` to `b0552000.mpt` (46 files total), located in `com.square_enix.android_googleplay.dq4/main.11100.com.square_enix.android_googleplay.dq4.obb/assets/msg/en`
     - After installing the Android DQIV app, you should be able to find the OBB folder by mounting your phone as a USB storage device and navigating to `Android/obb`.
     - The Android OBB also includes the other non-party-chat `en` script files that may work instead of the US ROM files.
 However I ran into blackscreen issues when using these files on the JA ROM, so prefer using the NDS ones.
 YMMV